Amela

 Amela is a given name and surname.
 It is derived from the Arabic name Amal (أمال) which means "hope."

 In the Balkans, Amela is popular among Bosniaks in the former Yugoslav nations.
-It is a female given name in the region and the male equivalent is Amel (for example, Amel Mujčinović).
+It is a female given name in the region and the male equivalent is Amel.
 The name is an alternative variant to the name Amila, which is also popular among Bosniaks.